Student Health Insurance FAQ

 Employer Group Major Medical (also called Comprehensive or Traditional)

 Employers may also offer HMO Insurance which is often lower in price.
-HMO Insurance may also be offered to employee’s families.
-The major difference with HMO insurance is that you would have less (or nothing) to pay at the time of care and that you are required to enroll with your primary doctor who is in charge of all of your care.
-Not all doctors or hospitals are ‘on the panel’ of every HMO, so your choices can be limited.
-The HMO or your doctor will have to approve all but emergency care.
-When you are in college away from home, you may have to go to special efforts to get access to doctors near school.
+The major difference with HMO insurance is that you would have less to pay at the time of care and that your options for where you can seek care is limited to a specific network of hospitals, clinics, and providers.
+In addition, the HMO or your doctor may have to approve all but emergency care.
+When you are in college away from home, you may have to go to special efforts to get access to medical care near school.

 Individual or Private Plans